 This was a journey of epic proportions that enhanced my appreciation for Indonesia and Malaysia.
 We were fortunate to share it with Amberley, Nick and so many friends from Loyola, as well as Amberley’s dearest friend Kerry who we’ve known since kindergarten!
 It was an honor to be a guest at Anika and Dario’s wedding.
 I will long remember their family’s gracious hospitality and their devout love.
 What a wonderful way to celebrate my 60th circle round the sun and 40 years with a gold band on the left hand.

 |This free digital slideshow generated with Smilebox|

-Mid June in coastal New England towns generates a feeling of leaving something behind – such as the dreary spring rain season.
+Mid-June in coastal New England towns generates a feeling of leaving something behind – such as the dreary spring rain season.
 No grief – simple relief.
 Personally, I feel like a young kid who just pulled down the safety bar on the Ferris Wheel seat.
 I’m a little nervous as I anticipate the ride ahead when the wheel will rise me higher toward the sun.
 I’ll have a great view the horizon and those who live beneath the sky.
-Yet summers are brief by the northern seas.
-The season’s peak at the top of the wheel.
+Summers are brief by the northern seas.
+The season peaks at the top of the wheel.
 Then begins a gentle fall in August when I will circle back to to the life I’ve left behind.